For Writing Emotional Support Animal Letters

 Training April the Kangaroo to paint.

 Being a therapist is my second career.
-I was an animal trainer for nearly a decade.
+I was an animal trainer for nearly a decade and a half.
 I has worked with the Miami Seaquarium, US Navy, Moss Landing Marine Labs, and the Milwaukee County Zoo working with bottlenose dolphins, seals, sea lions, and a killer whale.
 I was a former lead keeper at Tanganyika Wildlife park caring for education animals and a mob of kangaroos, one of which she trained a kangaroo to paint.
-I also have years of experience working with dogs as a vet assistant, kennel tech, and as an assistant trainer doing basic obedience and assessing dogs for therapy work
+I also have years of experience working with dogs as a vet assistant, kennel tech, and as an assistant trainer doing basic obedience and assessing dogs for therapy work for Therapy Dogs International, PTSD dogs for vets, and Emotional Support Animal designations.

 No matter the books or classes, I feel strongly that my greatest teachers were the animals I had the honor to collaborate with.
 I am eager to combine her two worlds and empower therapists to be better advocates for humans and animals.
 I have had the honor of working with a dolphin to learn to give voluntary blood draws, help a sea lion get a check up, and partner up with a kangaroo who I taught how to paint.
 When you work with animals (no matter the species) you build relationships based on trust.
 The relationship you have with your partner, is based on trust, as is the relationship you have with your therapist.